ChrstphrHll/npc_gen/students/Shenai Inqoul.md

 ---
 ### Description
 - 2nd year Tiefling Monk in Burk
-- wavy dirty blonde hair that's a tousled bed head, Deep Blue eyes, and Olive skin
+- long wavy white hair that's messy, Deep Blue eyes, and Olive skin
 - Is Intrepid and Immature, and has Pessimism as their ideal

 ### Organizations